-If you are a programmer, you can contribute to the Open Source software we are developing on the Songs of Adaptation GitHub.
+Github: If you are a programmer, you can contribute to the Open Source software we are developing.

 Songs of Adaptation provides a platform for global engagement in telling the stories of our changing world.
 Scientific observations are coupled with community participation through a two-way dialogue.

 Support this work through participation or contribution.
-Your contributions can fund community climate change awareness training, bioacoustic monitoring, a wildlife camera, or the development of middle school curriculum.
+Your contributions can fund such things as community climate change awareness training, bioacoustic monitoring, a wildlife camera, or the development of middle school curriculum.

-$2000 pays for a new observation node.
+$2000 pays for a new monitoring station.
 How about a biodiversity hot spot in South America?
 Or a middle-school in rural West Virginia, USA?
 Or what about more Songs of Adaptation from a remote valley near Mt.
 Everest?

 $1000 provides English and computer training for a field technician in a developing country.
 This training gives our technicians the ability to better participate in the global project dialogue, as well as skills to improve their livelihood in an increasingly globalized world.